urbit/urbit.org-reloaded/content/docs/azimuth/layer2.md

 template = "doc.html"
 +++

-This document provides technical detail on Azimuth's "Layer 2" scaling solution for Azimuth, known more formally as "naive rollups".
+This document provides technical details on Azimuth's "Layer 2" scaling solution for Azimuth, known more formally as "naive rollups".
 We focus here primarily on the "Hoon smart contract" located at `/lib/naive.hoon` in your ship's pier, as well as other proximal topis.